Labib2003/Manufacturing_Company_Website_SERVER/README.md

 ## Random fact about this project 🙂:

-I completely rebuilt the backend with Mongoose and followed the MVC pattern after finishing the main course.
+I completely rebuilt the backend with Mongoose and followed the MVC pattern after learning about them.